Categories

 This is not a post where we’ll define marketing attribution or how to choose a marketing attribution model.
 We’ve got great articles for that elsewhere.
 What we want you to walk away from this post with is how to strategically analyze attribution data and start making data-backed decisions.
 Let’s walk through how marketing attribution adds immediate value for your teams, especially once you’ve got accurate attribution.
 We’ll look at some example data based on a typical marketing budget and channel mix to visualize how increased visibility can drastically change your decision-making.
 Let’s start from the beginning, with zero attribution.

-Marketing without Attribution
+Marketing Without Attribution

 You’re a modern marketer, so it’s hard to imagine you’re working with no attribution, but it still makes sense to start here.
 For a marketing team with no attribution strategy or monitoring, you should still know at least two things: